10 Pros and Cons of Living in Chicago

 A: The top pros of living in Chicago are the food scene (it’s a foodie heaven), the live music, the sports culture, and a top-notch cultural calendar that’s busy throughout the year.

-Q: What salary do you need to live in Chicago?
+Q: What salary do you need to live comfortably in Chicago?

-A: Wondering what salary is needed to live comfortably in Chicago?
-The average annual pay in Chicago is around $73,800.
+A: Wondering what salary you need to live comfortably in Chicago?
+The average annual pay in Chicago is around $87,592.
 Keep in mind, however, that housing costs can vary depending on the neighborhood you live in and whether you rent or buy.

-A: It’s not for us to say whether Chicago or New York is more in alignment with your lifestyle preferences.
-If you’re looking to compare the two cities, though, it’s worth noting that New York is much bigger than Chicago — NYC has a population of about 8.6 million, while Chicago, also a big city, is home to around 2.7 million.
+A: When it comes to New York and Chicago lifestyles, it’s not for us to say which aligns more with your preferences.
+If you’re looking to compare the two cities, though, it’s worth noting that New York is much bigger than Chicago — NYC has a population of about 8.8 million, while Chicago, also a big city, is home to around 2.7 million.
 Chicago has a lower cost of living to match, though, as well as a friendly midwestern feel as opposed to New York’s fast-paced reputation.

 Q: Why do people stay in Chicago?

-A: Come for the deep dish pizza, stay for the Cubs games, friendly residents, bustling arts scene, delicious dining options, lower cost of living than major cities like Los Angeles and New York, and the plethora of diverse neighborhoods to make your home.
+A: Come for the deep-dish pizza, stay for the Cubs games, friendly residents, bustling arts scene, delicious dining options, lower cost of living than major cities like Los Angeles and New York, and the plethora of diverse neighborhoods to make your home — just to name a few reasons.

 Comments